 Related article: siRNA (Small Interfering RNA): Structure And Function.

 rRNA processing and ribosomal assembly take place in the nucleolus of a eukaryotic nucleus. snoRNAs are abundant in the nucleolus.

 snoRNA process rRNA molecules, resulting in methylation and pseudouridylation of specific nucleosides.
-These modifications mediate the addition of methyl groups or the isomerisation of uradine in immature rRNA molecules.
+These modifications mediate the addition of methyl groups or the isomerization of uridine in immature rRNA molecules.

 Functions of RNA

 Analogous rRNAs from different species fold into a similar three-dimensional structure containing numerous stem-loops and binding sites for proteins, mRNA and tRNAs.
-As a ribosome moves along an mRNA, a region of the rRNA molecule in each ribosome sequentially binds the aminoacylated ends of incoming tRNAs and probably catalyses peptide bond formation.
-Thus, a protein is synthesised.
+As a ribosome moves along an mRNA, a region of the rRNA molecule in each ribosome sequentially binds the aminoacylated ends of incoming tRNAs and probably catalyzes peptide bond formation.
+Thus, a protein is synthesized.

-Conclusively, the RNA is as important as DNA into the molecular studies as the quantification of the gene expression is depends on the total mRNA present into the particular tissue.
+Conclusively, the RNA is as important as DNA in molecular studies as the quantification of the gene expression is depends on the total mRNA present in the particular tissue.

 By quantifying the RNA, the amount of gene expression can be measured using the RT- PCR method.

 This article is written by our dearest friend Taneem Gandhi.